 If dietary restrictions are started right away, it may be possible to prevent acute toxicity.
 However, long-term complications may still occur.
 These may include:

-Most United States infants are screened for galactosemia at birth.
+Most infants in the US are screened for galactosemia at birth.
 A small sample of blood is taken with a heel prick.
 It is also possible to diagnose galactosemia during pregnancy with an amniocentesis.
 This test is only done if the baby is at high risk for an illness or condition.

 Copyright © Nucleus Medical Media, Inc.